-Please go to the NY State Parks website for the most up to date notices of any park closures and to confirm if swimming is currently open.
-Due to the popularity of this park and capacity limitations in response to COVID-19, NY State Parks reserves the right to close entrances to manage crowd size for the safety & enjoyment of all.
+Please go to the NY State Parks website for the most up-to-date notices of any park closures and to confirm if swimming is currently open.
+NY State Parks reserves the right to close entrances to manage crowd size for the safety & enjoyment of all.

 Taughannock Falls Trails

 There are multiple hiking trails that provide views of the fall and the gorge.
 We strongly advise that you stay on the trails and not enter the water where a lifeguard is not present.
 The rock beds can be slippery, so if you do choose to walk through the shallower areas to cool off, please know that it is at your own risk, so please use caution.
 Water shoes with bottoms that grip are recommended.